winterwa/YummyFood/README.md

-# YummyFood: A online food order web application based Java Spring and Hibernate
+# YummyFood: A online food order web application based on Java Spring and Hibernate